-Unless otherwise ordered by the District Administrative Judge, the custodian of the recording shall assure that all portions of the recording that the court directed be safeguarded pursuant to section (f) of this Rule are redacted from any copy of a recording made for a person under subsection (g)(1) of this Rule.
-Delivery of the copy may be delayed for a period reasonably required to accomplish the redaction.
+Unless otherwise ordered by the District Administrative

+Judge, the custodian of the recording shall assure that all

+portions of the recording that the court has directed be

+safeguarded pursuant to section (f) of this Rule have been are redacted before making a from any copy of a recording made for a person under subsection (g) (1) of this Rule.
+If necessary to accomplish that task, the copying Delivery of the copy may be delayed for a reasonable period reasonably required to accomplish the redaction.